 - Fruits and vegetables (cooked or raw, including peels and pits)

 - Bread, noodles, beans, rice, grains

 - Food-soiled paper napkins, paper towel, and kleenex (must be free of contaminants, such as household cleaners and grease)

 - Food-soiled paper plates, cups, and muffin wrappers (un-waxed and un-plasticized)

-- Food-soiled pizza boxes (Note: clean pizza boxes go in your Blue Cart to be recycled)
+- Food-soiled pizza boxes and cardboard (Note: clean pizza boxes and cardboard go into your Blue Cart to be recycled)

 - Wooden stir sticks, chop sticks, popsicle sticks, toothpicks

-- Newsprint and paper bags (to wrap food and line containers)
+- Newsprint, cardboard, and paper bags (to wrap food and line containers)